Have you had a flu shot? Most kids have and there's good reason. Like all vaccines, this one can protect you from a pretty awful illness — the flu.

 You may have heard about shortages of the flu vaccine in the past.
 When shortages occur, health experts sometimes recommend a priority system.
 That means the people most in danger from the flu get their vaccines first and other people get theirs later.

 Influenza is a virus (say: VY-rus).
 The flu vaccine helps your body get ready to defend itself against that virus in case it tries to invade your body.

 The flu vaccine contains a small amount of the flu viruses.
 But the flu vaccine won't give you the flu.
 The vaccine lets your body get ready to fight off the real flu during flu season.

 To be protected against the flu, you have to get the vaccine in a shot or nose spray every year.
 Unlike some other illnesses, like chickenpox, the flu virus keeps changing.
 The vaccine needs to change to keep up with the types of flu viruses that are expected to cause problems that year.

 Each year, doctors and scientists who study the flu try to predict which viruses will make people sick during the next flu season.
 Then they make the vaccine out of a mixture of the most likely viruses.

-The flu vaccine is safe and most people have no problems with it.
-If you got the shot, the spot where you got it might feel sore.
+The flu shot is safe and most people have no problems with it.
+Occasionally, the spot where you got the shot might feel sore.
 After the flu shot, some people might feel achy or have a mild fever, but that's nothing like the flu, which can make you sick for 1 or 2 weeks.
 If you get the nasal mist, you might get a runny nose, headache, wheezing, or vomiting.